Sitefinity/translations-com/README.md

-# Telerik.Sitefinity.Translations.TranslationsCom
+# Progress.Sitefinity.Translations.TranslationsCom
-When working with the Sitefinity *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
+When working with the Sitefinity CMS *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
 You can, however, implement your own translation connector with custom logic to serve your requirements.

 This tutorial provides you with a sample that you use to implement a custom translation connector to work with the **Translations.com** service.
 You first create and setup the connector and then use the *Translation* API to implement the overall translation process.
 ## Requirements
-Sitefinity 8.1 Enterprise license
+Sitefinity CMS license

 ## Prerequisites

-Your Sitefinity Web site must be in multilingual mode meaning that you have added atleast one additinal language to the current website you are browsing.
+Your Sitefinity CMS web site must be in multilingual mode meaning that you have added atleast one additinal language to the current website you are browsing.
 Otherwise you will not see the translations screen in the administrations tab of your application.

 You should either use country specific languages like 'en-US' and not just 'en' or specify a mapping between the country invariant and country specific language in the translations advanced settings screen: <i>Administration >> Settings >> Advanced >> Culture mappings </i> text box.